mirr254/rock-content-sre/README.md

 - You can set the `imagePullPolicy` to `Always`, and allow Kubernetes to always try and download the latest image

 ## Creating the Infrastructure

+We are going to create the infrastructure using terraform.
+And using helm provider to install and configure grafana and prometheus declaratively and have complete IaC.
+This is advantageous as it is also used to automatically add dashboards and install plugins on grafana initial grafana installation.
+Both wordpress service and MYSQl service have are also being deployed via Helm.
+This brings in consistency in installation of both monitoring tools and the application.

 - Navigate to terraform folder by `cd terraform`
 - To check the resources that are going to be created run `terraform plan`.
 Once you validate resources are okay to create,